froggestspirit/SDATTool/README.md

 Un-edited rebuilt SDAT files using the -o flag should work normally in-game, if not please let me know.

+New in version 0.9.0:

+-SBNK files now unpack into a txt file, along with the SBNKs.
+Building will look for a built SBNK first, then if not found, build the SBNK from the text file with the same name

 New in version 0.8.0: